gibbok/notes-web-vitals/README.md

 Simple JS library to make API call and collect data: https://github.com/GoogleChrome/web-vitals

-We can access the data collected using using:
+We can access the data collected using:
 Search Console's Core Web Vitals report https://support.google.com/webmasters/answer/9205520

 ### PageSpeed Insights (PSI)

-Online toll used to create reports on the user experience of a page on both mobile and desktop devices.
+Online tool used to create reports on the user experience of a page on both mobile and desktop devices.
 The tool provides suggestions.
-Needs to be hacked for site behind authentication.
+It requires some work around to be used for site behind authentication.

 Used when:
 - Access performance at page level